anupa87/New_CICD/README.md

 # cicd

 Continuous Integration Tools
-. example of github actions
+An example of github actions about how CI/CD works in github actions.